antvis/G2/docs/introduction.md

 })();
 ```

 Some transform is also helpful for annotating such as [select](/transform-select).
-Select provides the ability to pulling a single value out of each series or summary each series.
+Select provides the ability to pull a single value out of each series or summary each series.
 Let's go back to the scatterplot above and label the countries with maximum GDP for each continent.
-It is possible to label the minium, last or first country as well.
+It is possible to label the minimum, last or first country as well.

 ```js | select "label:'selector'; options: { labels: ['Maximum', 'Minium', 'Last', 'First'], values: ['max', 'min', 'last', 'first'] }"
 selector = 'max'; // Default to max.
 ```

 This example also shows how to draw multiple marks in a single chart.
-Noticed that annotation is considered as a mark, which means that it is as flexible and powerful as geometries such as point mark mentioned above.
+Noticed that annotation is considered a mark, which means that it is as flexible and powerful as geometries such as the point mark mentioned above.

 ```js
 (() => {